mwojnars/hypertag/docs/index.md

 <div 更車-賈滑=""></div>
 ```

-A name that satisfies the above rule of naming attributes, but not the previous one
+A name that satisfies the broader, XML-inspired rule of naming attributes,
-of naming regular identifiers, is called _irregular_.
+but not the previous one for regular identifiers, is called _irregular_.

-In hypertag definition blocks, names of all attributes must be regular.
+In hypertag definition blocks, names of formal attributes must be regular.
 Otherwise,
 it would be impossible to refer and make use of such attributes inside hypertag's
 definition body.

-However, when a custom tag is implemented in Python as a subclass of
+However, when a tag is implemented in Python, as an ([external tag](#external-tags)),
-`hypertag.core.tag.ExternalTag` ([external tag](#custom-tags)), it can accept the extended set
-of attribute names, including irregular ones.
+it can accept the extended set of attribute names, including irregular ones.

 ### Namespaces